• Skip to primary navigation

 This calamari pasta is an approachable, flavorful weeknight dinner.
 Check out these delicious sides and starters:

-• Sautéed Broccolini (Broccoletti as a starter
+• Sautéed Broccolini as a starter

 • Burrata Caprese with Balsamic Glaze as a starter